 Hi, everyone.
-No episódio de hoje, você vai me ouvir falando sobre as estruturas if only I wish, usadas para lamentar que alguma coisa não seja do jeito que você queria, ou desejar que aquilo fosse diferente do que na realidade é.
+No episódio de hoje, você vai me ouvir falando sobre as estruturas if only e I wish, usadas para lamentar que alguma coisa não seja do jeito que você queria, ou desejar que aquilo fosse diferente do que na realidade é.
 Você vê alguém passeando com cachorro e pensa “Ah, se eu tivesse um cão…” Qual é a realidade?
 Você não tem um cão.

 A estrutura básica é assim, sempre com a segunda parte usando um verbo na forma do passado simples: